Attic Mold: Causes, Removal & Prevention Guide (2026)

 Proper attic ventilation requires a balance of intake (soffit vents) and exhaust (ridge or gable vents).
 When this balance is off:

-- Humid air gets trapped
+- Humid air gets trapped with no path to escape

-- Condensation forms on cold surfaces
+- Condensation forms on cold surfaces — especially the underside of roof sheathing

-- Mold colonizes roof sheathing and rafters
+- Mold colonizes roof decking, rafters, and insulation

 Bathroom and Kitchen Exhausts